 When planning the change programme, project managers play a key role.

-- how to manage connections with other change initiatives?
+- manage connections with other change initiatives

-- how to involve people in the change?
+- involve people in the change

-- how to evaluate the change’s impact?
+- evaluate the change’s impact

-Considerations during a change programme
+Consider during a change programme, if:

-- are we engaging and involving the right people in the right way?
+- we are engaging and involving the right people in the right way

-- are governance procedures being followed and operating effectively?
+- governance procedures are being followed and operating effectively

-- are financial and workforce implications being considered?
+- financial and workforce implications are being considered